acanalda/playground/README.md

 This is just a test lab repository.
-Just some random code I´ve created to play nodeJS.
+Just some random code I´ve created to play with nodeJS.
 Don´t take it too serious.

 <a name="core"/>
 # Core